Welcome to my truthful and unbiased review of Aurora!

 - Comes with hidden upsells

-To be totally honest, I do believe Aurora gives you the potential to make a handful of affiliate commissions in the short term.
+In all honesty, I do believe Aurora gives you SOME potential to make a handful of commissions with affiliate marketing.

-The idea is that you use the software to easily create webinars (in your niches of choice) with your affiliate offers embedded…
+The idea is that you use the software to easily create effective webinars (in your chosen niches) with your affiliate offers embedded…

 And the software then sends free traffic to your webinars by automatically following others using Pinterest/Instagram accounts that you purchase.

-Overall, the software is risky and is far from a great way of earning a sustainable income, in my book.
+But it’s just too risky and far from a great way of earning a sustainable income, in my opinion.

 What is Aurora All About, You Say?